trina-thompson8118/text2md/README.md

 A **React-based web application** that converts text from Word, Google Docs, or any other source into clean Markdown.
 It provides an easy-to-use interface for pasting rich text or HTML and instantly generating Markdown with support for headers, tables, and other formatting.

+For a demo of this please visit [DEMO](https://text2md.vercel.app/).

 Features
 --------